zxc916684603/ecs/intl.en-US/User Guide/Instances/Add to or remove from a security group.md

 1. Log on to the [ECS console](https://ecs.console.aliyun.com/?spm=a2c4g.11186623.2.9.FNEORG#/home).
 2. Click **Instances** in the left-side navigation pane.
-3. Select your desired region.
+3. Select a region.
-4. Select the desired instance.
+4. Select an instance.
 Click the instance name or corresponding **Manage** button.
 5. Click **Security Groups** in the left-side navigation pane.
 6. Click **Add Security Group**.
 In the displayed dialog box, select the appropriate security group.
 7. Click **OK**.

 After you add an instance to the security group, the rules apply to the instance automatically.